Chayapol-c/vaccine-api-test/README.md

-# Project API testing
+# Vaccine API Testing
-This is WCG group API testing based on this document https://wcg-apis.herokuapp.com/
+This repo is the WCG group's API testing based on this [document](https://wcg-apis.herokuapp.com/api-doc/)